-This BPM sets forth requirements for the provision of real-time data to the ISO applicable to all Generating Units of Participating Generators providing Ancillary Services (including Regulation) or Energy in the ISO's markets.
-This BPM describes the process and procedures used by the ISO to obtain real-time data from the resources of Participating Generators, Participating Loads, Proxy Demand Resources, and Scheduling Coordinators representing these entities for operating the ISO Balancing Authority Area reliably and balancing the ISO's markets.
+This BPM sets forth requirements for the provision of real-time data to the ISOCAISO applicable to all Resources Generating Units of Participating Generators providing Ancillary Services (including Regulation) or Energy in the ISOCAISO's markets.
+This BPM describes the process and procedures used by the ISOCAISO to obtain real-time data from the resources of Participating Resources such as but not limited to; Generators, Storage, Participating Loads, Proxy Demand Resources, and Scheduling Coordinators representing these entities for operating the ISOCAISO Balancing Authority Area reliably and balancing the ISOCAISO's markets.
 This BPM does not apply to Reliability Demand Resources, which have no requirement to provide telemetry.
 This BPM does not apply to the Inter-Control Center Communications Protocol (ICCP - IEC60870-6 TASE.2) that utility Control Centers use exchange real-time data, schedule, and control commands.

-A Generator with a Generating Unit connected to the electric grid within the ISO Balancing Authority Area that (1) has a capacity of ten (10) megawatts (MW) or greater and is not exempt pursuant to the ISO Tariff, or (2) provides Ancillary Services, or (3) is an Eligible Intermittent Resource not exempt pursuant to the ISO Tariff must install, in accordance with the requirements specified in this BPM, equipment and/or software that can interface with the ISO's Energy Management System (EMS) to supply telemetered real-time data.
-Real-Time Devices, as defined below, will serve as the primary means for secure communications and direct control between the Generator's Generating Unit and the CAISO's EMS as a prerequisite for participation in any of the CAISO markets requiring real-time data.
-In some circumstances, the CAISO allows for aggregation of Generating Units and the associated direct telemetry.
+-A Generator with a Generating UnitResource connected to the electric grid within the ISOCAISO Balancing Authority Area that (1) has a capacity of ten (10) megawatts (MW) or greater and is not exempt pursuant to the ISOCAISO Tariff, or (2) provides Ancillary Services, or (3) is an Eligible Intermittent Resource not exempt pursuant to the ISOCAISO Tariff must install, in accordance with the requirements specified in this BPM, equipment and/or software that can interface with the ISOCAISO's Energy Management System (EMS) to supply telemetered real-time data.
+Real-Time Devices, as defined below, will serve as the primary means for secure communications and direct control between the Generator's Generating UnitResource and the CAISO's EMS as a prerequisite for participation in any of the CAISO markets requiring real-time data.
+In some circumstances, the CAISO allows for aggregation of Resources Generating Units and the associated direct telemetry.
 While this BPM does not address all issues related to Aggregated Units, it does address the required points for Aggregated Units herein.
 The resources of Participating Loads and Proxy Demand Resources are also subject to these requirements for telemetry of real-time data.